Approaching Shetland

 Shetland croft:

-Now some people might think that Shetland is bleak, barren, treeless, and storm-swept.
-But after a week at sea I had rarely seen anywhere more beautiful than this sanctuary from the battering ocean.
+Now some people, who don't know better, think Shetland is bleak, barren, treeless, and storm-swept.
+But try a week at sea in a storm, and you won't see anywhere more beautiful than this sanctuary from the battering ocean.

 Comments